-Nicolas A. Thireos, Program Director

-www.medinfo.rit.edu

-The BS degree in medical informatics is one of only a few programs in the United States that responds to the increasing use of computers in every aspect of heath care as well as biomedical research and education.
-Developed by the college's departments of computer science and information technology in partnership with the College of Science, the program gives students training in the medical sciences, computer science, and information technology, with an emphasis on clinical applications.
+Nicolas A. Thireos, Program Director (585) 475-6511, natvkm@rit.edu ence and information technology in partnership with the College of Science, the program gives students training in the medical sciences, computer science, and information technology, with an emphasis on clinical applications.
 The program trains students to develop computer applications for the solution of clinical problems and to provide computing support to medical practice, medical research, and education.
 ABET does not accredit programs in this field.